nwarias003/nwarias003.github.io/essays/use-of-ai-in-ics-314.md

 ---
 layout: essay
 type: essay
-title: "Use of AI in ICS 314"
+title: "From Bugs to Breakthroughs: How AI Elevated My ICS 314 Journey"
 # All dates must be YYYY-MM-DD format!
 date: 2024-12-16
 published: true